vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 Second command boots the image into a container, which is like giving life to the image.
 Can't help it, but it is identical to creating an object out of a class! `-it` flag gives you an interactive terminal access *inside* the container.

 That should take you to the shell prompt that shows something in the lines of `root@abc123a1234b:/# `.
-That means you are inside the container, **with root access**. *Just be careful what you command the prompt to do!*
+That means you are inside the container, **with root access**.
+It is quite easy to expose your host root directory as a volume and it becomes editable within the container. *Just be careful what you command the prompt to do!*

 Now run `ruby -v` inside the shell to get the ruby version.
 Did you get `ruby 2.5.0...`?
 What about `node -v`?
 Did you get `v8.10`?